 No. The US buyer is TCO-led.
 Sticker price is one input.
 Service uptime, parts lead time, US-trained technician availability, US warranty terms, USD financing, and integration with the US OT and IT stack are equal or larger inputs.
 A best-engineered machine with German service, German parts lead time, EUR pricing, and German integration documentation costs more on TCO than a second-tier US machine even when sticker price is lower.
 The deal closes on TCO.
 Not on spec.

 No. It changes the dossier.
 The dossier needs a stated US service plan: regional partner network, named US technician training programme, parts depot location, response-time SLA, USD spare-parts financing.
 A credible interim US service plan with named partners beats a German-only service contract.
-What ends the conversation is a dossier that reads German-domestic with a US sales contact attached and no service architecture.
+What ends the conversation is a dossier that judges German-domestic with a US sales contact attached and no service proof.

-A Market Entry Sprint rebuilds the US category claim, the TCO narrative, the service architecture story, and the proof library in six to ten weeks.
-A Cross-Border Build covers multi-channel US presence over three to six months.
-A Group Partnership runs monthly retainer with a twelve-month minimum, for Maschinenbau groups with multiple US-facing machine lines.
-Pricing is confirmed in discovery, not on the public site.
+A Market-Entry Marketing Sprint rebuilds the US category claim, the TCO narrative, the service proof story, and the proof library in six to ten weeks.
+A Cross-Border Marketing Build covers multi-channel US presence over three to six months.
+A Global Marketing Partnership runs monthly retainer with a twelve-month minimum, for Maschinenbau groups with multiple US-facing machine lines.
+Pricing is discussed after GMA sees the company, market, and work needed.

-Inquiry through the contact form and a discovery conversation.
-Send the current US dossier, the last three US RFP responses, the US service-plan documentation, and the home-market site.
+Inquiry through the contact form.
+Share the current US dossier, the last three US RFP responses, the US service-plan documentation, and the home-market site.
 Response within one business day.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
-US warranty law, US product liability exposure, OSHA, EPA, and machine-code certification are coordinated through the firm's licensed counterparts, not by GMA.
+GMA works inside the parameters they set.
+US warranty law, US product liability exposure, OSHA, EPA, and machine-code certification are coordinated through GMA's licensed counterparts, not by GMA.